Boat Tour Tickets - Glacier Lagoon JL01

 Jokulsarlon is the best known and the largest of the few glacial lakes in Iceland.
 It is situated at the south end of the glacier of Vatnajökull between Skaftafell nature resort and the town of Hofn.
 It first appeared only in 1934-1935, and the lake has grown from 7.9 km² in 1975 to at least 18 km² today because of heavy melting of the Icelandic glaciers.
 At a depth of 284 m, Jokulsarlon glacial reservoir is the deepest lake in Iceland.

 To really appreciate the unique ambience of this very special place it is important to allow yourself enough time to take a walk along the black sand shores of the lagoon - you will be very glad you did.
 It is also good to walk along the nearby sea shore where you will see the smaller icebergs floating out to sea - a surreal and amazing sight.

 Only a short distance separates Jökulsárlón from the sea and the combined action of the glacier, the river which empties from the lake and the ocean may eventually transform it into an inlet of the sea.

 The lagoon is not far from the Icelandic Ring Road, and buses travelling between Reykjavik and Hofn usually stop there.
-The lake is filled with icebergs, which are calving off the glacier of Breidamerkurjokull.
-At its shore, in the summertime, you need to watch out for the skuas, big seagulls who have their nests on the ground around the lake and can occasionally become a little hostile.
+The lake is filled with icebergs, which are calving off the glacier of Breidamerkurjokull (which itself is an outlet of the huge Vatnajokull glacier).